-Bipolar Delusional Thoughts (as a Result of Psychosis or Otherwise)
+Bipolar Delusions and Delusional Thoughts (as a Result of Psychosis or Otherwise)

 A delusional thought is symptomatic of a psychotic state, which is when you have an altered perception of reality.